 Oxygen atoms appear in the nitrogenous bases, sugar, and phosphates of the nucleotides.
 An important difference between DNA and RNA lies in the structure of their respective sugars.
 Attached to the carbon-oxygen ring structure of ribose lie four hydroxyl (OH) groups.
 In deoxyribose, one hydrogen replaces one hydroxyl group.
 This difference in an oxygen atom leads to the term “deoxy” in deoxyribose.

-Hydrogen atoms are attached to carbon and oxygen within the sugar and nitrogenous bases of nucleic acids.
+Hydrogen atoms lie attached to carbon and oxygen atoms within the sugar and nitrogenous bases of nucleic acids.
 The polar bonds created by hydrogen-nitrogen bonds in the nitrogenous bases allow hydrogen bonds to form between strands of nucleic acids, which results in the creation of double-stranded DNA, where two strands of DNA are held together by the hydrogen bonds of the base pairs.
 In DNA these base pairs align with adenine to thymine and guanine to cytosine.
 This base pairing plays an important role in both the replication and translation of the DNA.

 Attached to each sugar is a phosphate group composed of phosphorous and oxygen.
 This phosphate allows the sugar molecules of different nucleotides to be linked together in a polymer chain.

 David Chandler has been a freelance writer since 2006 whose work has appeared in various print and online publications.
 A former reconnaissance Marine, he is an active hiker, diver, kayaker, sailor and angler.
 He has traveled extensively and holds a bachelor's degree from the University of South Florida where he was educated in international studies and microbiology.